Typochondria – Chester Monty Games LLC

 You may play one trial round for free, a short story in which you must find letters with random consonants.
 For example, we all know theres no j or x in the word, where.
 The game seems to imply one would have to carefully choose where, were, or were, but its not that.
 Its just random letters thrown into the words of a storyline.

 We downloaded this randomly on a whim, and Im obsessed.
 As a closet grammar Nazi, finding the errors is so satisfying.
 We especially love how you can have it timed for a challenge, or you can just Zen out with an endless, untimed session to relax.
-The premise is definitely not for everyone, but the audience this is directed towards will be delirious with joy!
+The premise is definitely not for everyone, but the audience this is directed towards will be delirious with joy.

 This game is nothing like the fun game it looks like.
 It is just words which are clearly misspelled, like ojver that you have to click.
 There are no punctuation, capitalization, or incorrect usage of words errors.
 As we said in the beginning, Absolutely awful.